aigeroni/Winnie_Bot/PRIVACY.md

 ## Where we store/process it

-* Stored on a server hosted in The Netherlands
-* Query server is (presumably?) hosted in the United States of America
-* Data is processed locally in Australia and the United States of America
+Winnie's database is hosted on a server in The Netherlands.
+The external tool that the core team uses to access Winnie is hosted on a server in the United States of America.
+The core team processes data on our local machines in Australia and the United States of America.

 ## Data security